-The MSFW Outreach Specialist travels extensively within the region of Polk County and uses a network of community contacts and knowledge of the local agricultural employer seasonal cycles of activity to reach his goal of 7 quality contacts per day where he documents his contact with each MSFW and provides a reportable service.
+The MSFW Outreach Specialist travels extensively within the region of Polk County and uses a network of community contacts and knowledge of the local agricultural employer seasonal cycles of activity to reach the goal of 7 quality contacts per day where contacts are documented his contact with each MSFW and reportable services are provided.

-The MSFW Outreach Specialist is visible in the farmworker communities within our county and he assists in establishing strong working relationships with the farmworkers and employers to enhance the overall services available to migrant seasonal farmworkers in Polk County.
+The MSFW Outreach Specialist is visible in the farmworker communities within our county and assists in establishing strong working relationships with the farmworkers and employers to enhance the overall services available to migrant seasonal farmworkers in Polk County.